Stephan Balkenhol at Stephen Friedman Gallery

 Stephan Balkenhol’s is a nice exhibition and there’s a lot of skill on display.
 It’s worth looking into, especially if you like woodwork and are interested in seeing a slightly different take on it.

-Stephan Balkenhol is at the Stephen Friedman Gallery until 5th October 2013, for further information visit here.
+Stephan Balkenhol is at the Stephen Friedman Gallery until 5th October 2013.
+For further information visit the gallery’s website here.